JuliaSurv/SurvivalDistributions.jl/README.md

 [![PkgEval](https://JuliaCI.github.io/NanosoldierReports/pkgeval_badges/S/SurvivalDistributions.svg)](https://JuliaCI.github.io/NanosoldierReports/pkgeval_badges/S/SurvivalDistributions.html)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-The [`SurvivalDistributions.jl`](https://github.com/JuliaSurv/SurvivalDistributions.jl) package is part of the JuliaSurv organisation.
+The SurvivalDistributions.jl package is part of the JuliaSurv survival analysis suite.
 It provides a few utility functions (related to hazard and censoring) to manipulate distributions from [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl), but most importantly a few Distributions familieis that are sometimes usefull when doing survival analysis.

 The implementation is very light and does limit its dependencies to a minimum (namely, `Distributions.jl`), so that depending on `SurvivalDistributions.jl` should not incur extra startup time.